 - Use wall space for extra storage.
 No space to store your old mix tapes or vintage SNES games?
 Build a floor-to-ceiling shelving display to keep your treasures safe.

-Want to learn more about how to build a man cave and what timber building would best suit your requirements?
-Contact our cabin experts today for a no obligation chat on 01931 712 044.
+Want to learn more about how to build a man cave or wendy house and what timber building would best suit your requirements?
+Contact our cabin experts today for a no obligation chat with Log Cabins Lakeland on 01931 712 044.